Social Security Analytics FAQs

 Why do you need information about my retirement savings?

 In order to determine the best month(s) for a beneficiary to start Social Security retirement benefits, we need to incorporate any retirement savings into the analysis.
 Retirement savings can provide some of the beneficiary's total retirement income and therefore delay the month benefits are started.
-Alternatively, if the beneficiary is able to save a greater amount, total retirement income could be increased by starting benefits earlier and reinvesting excess retirement income.
+Alternatively, if the beneficiary is able to save a greater amount, total retirement income could be increased by starting benefits earlier and investing excess retirement income.

 Where can I find information about retirement savings?